qbaonguyen98/Learn-Web-Development/React/notes.md

 - Controlled Components: no maintain state, receive value from parent, inform the parent when have events

 - In React, Function Components are a simpler way to write components that only contain a render method and don’t have their own state.
 Instead of defining a class which extends React.Component, we can write a function that takes props as input and returns what should be rendered.

+- An input form element whose value is controlled by React in this way is called a “controlled component”.

+- Often, several components need to reflect the same changing data.
+We recommend lifting the shared state up to their closest common ancestor.

+- There should be a single “source of truth” for any data that changes in a React application.

+-